1% at Asda

 Deciding whether to buy your pet a coat can depend on their size, breed and even age.
 Short-coated breeds of dogs, such as Greyhounds, Chihuahuas and Dobermans, as well as hairless cats, really struggle with the cold, so make sure they’re nice and cosy before letting them go outside.
 However, larger breeds of dogs, such as Huskies or Saint Bernard’s, as well as feral cats who are used to the outdoors, might feel uncomfortable wearing a winter coat.
 Older pets may have a weaker immune system, so whatever their breed or size, a warm winter coat would be sensible for them.

-It’s estimated that up to 90,000 animals are poisoned each year by the toxic agent that’s found in antifreeze.
+Thousands of dogs and cats are becoming seriously ill from the toxic agent that’s found in antifreeze.
 In winter, antifreeze is used a lot to stop the water in cars from freezing over, and it can often spill from a car’s radiator.
 With cats and dogs wanting to taste whatever they see and smell, it can be an extremely dangerous risk to pets.
 Although it might look like a drink to them, the smallest sip can be fatal.

 There are many common symptoms to look out for which could indicate that your pet has had a taste of antifreeze, such as drunken behaviour, vomiting, diarrhoea, a rapid heartbeat, fainting, and even depression.
 If your pet is suffering from any of these warning signs, or you’re just worried that they might have accidentally drank this poisonous fluid, make sure you take them to the vet immediately.